 What Is A Coffee Sock Anyway?

 Here at Home Grounds, we’ve covered many different coffee brewing methods and types of coffee makers, but few are as portable, simple, and versatile as the coffee sock.
 While not as common in North America, they are the preferred brewing method in many parts of the world.
-The coffee sock is known as the chorreador in Costa Rica.
+The Costa Rican coffee sock is known as the chorreador.